Peace-weaver

-Peace-weavers (freothwebbe) were women who were married to a member of an enemy tribe for the purpose of establishing peace between feuding groups.
+Peace-weavers (freothwebbe) were Anglo-Saxon women who were married to a member of an enemy tribe for the purpose of establishing peace between feuding groups.
 It was hoped that by relating two tribes, the animosity between them would be eased as individuals would be reluctant to kill their own flesh and blood.

 History

 Anglo-Saxons thrived on battle.
 Politically organized into tribes with local chieftains, Anglo-Saxons were sworn to protect their leaders and had a fierce loyalty to their own tribes.
-Tacitus said of the Germanic people: “They choose their kings for their noble birth, their leaders for their valour ...
-Many noble youths, if the land of their birth is stagnating in a protracted peace, deliberately seek out other tribes, where some war is afoot.”
+Tacitus said of the Germanic people: "They choose their kings for their noble birth, their leaders for their valour ...
+Many noble youths, if the land of their birth is stagnating in a protracted peace, deliberately seek out other tribes, where some war is afoot."
 With this cultural background, peace was difficult to achieve in Anglo-Saxon communities.
 There were two major ways that the Anglo-Saxons tried to establish peace between tribes.
 One was weregild, and the other was the creation of peace-weaver.
 Although tribes attempted to establish peace through these means, their intended goals were rarely met, as fighting was an institution more honorable than peace.